ECAC Capacity-Building Programme for Aviation Security

 - standardised tools and procedures such as model aviation security programmes;

-- on-site training and coaching; and
+- on-site and online training and coaching; and

 - targeted capacity-building missions based on audit findings and specific needs expressed by Member States (e.g. pre-opening surveys of new airports).